JSorngard/cosmic_ray_detection/README.md

  * The chance of detection increases with the physical size of your DRAM modules and the percentage of them you allocate to this program.
  * Beware of operating systems being clever, and e.g. compressing unused memory pages.
 A vector of nothing but zeros that hasn't been used in 30 seconds is an excellent target for this.
 This will shrink your detector!
  * Expect detections to be *very* rare.

+**Special thanks to**
+ * /u/csdt0 and /u/HeroicKatora on reddit for ideas about how to improve the correctness of the program and avoid the pitfalls of virtual memory.